rovin-ms/aks-secure-baseline/04-networking.md

 1. Create the spoke that will be home to the AKS cluster and its adjacent resources.

-   > :book:  The networking team receives a request from an app team in business unit (BU) 0001 for a network spoke to house their new AKS-based application (Internally know as Application ID: A0008).
+   > :book:  The networking team receives a request from an app team in business unit (BU) 0001 for two network spokes.
+One to house their new AKS-based application (Internally know as Application ID: A0008).
 The network team talks with the app team to understand their requirements and aligns those needs with Microsoft's best practices for a secure AKS cluster deployment.
 They capture those specific requirements and deploy the spoke, aligning to those specs, and connecting it to the matching regional hub.
+The app team also plans on building their jumpbox image using Azure Image Builder and requests a spoke with locked down networking to build images in isolation.

    ```bash
    # [This takes about ten minutes to run.]